Vegan Strawberry Cake

 - In a separate bowl, whisk together the flour, baking powder and salt.

-- Using the mixer on low speed, alternate adding the flour mixture and vegan buttermilk, mixing until just combined each time.
+- Using the mixer on low speed, alternate adding the flour mixture and vegan buttermilk to the bowl with the butter/oil/sugar mixture, mixing until just combined each time.
 Now add in the reduced strawberry puree with the mixer on low.

 - Pour the cake batter evenly into the prepared pans, and bake for 30-35 minutes, until the edges are golden brown, the surface looks and feels set and a toothpick inserted comes out mostly clean with no wet batter.